reinacjr/capstone/README.md

 **1. Leads Table**

 *   **LeadID:** E.g. "LEAD-001".
 Listed in 3 digits, in running order of leads received.
-*   **Topic:** E.g. "ERP Implementation".
+*   **Topic:** E.g. "Scope Walkthrough".
 The subject or area of interest of the lead.
 *   **FirstName:** E.g. "John".
 The lead's first name.
 *   **LastName:** E.g. "Smith".
 The lead's last name.
 *   **JobTitle:** E.g. "CTO".
 The lead's job title or position within their company.
 *   **CompanyName:** E.g. "TechCorp Inc".
 The name of the company the lead works for.
 *   **Email:** E.g. "john.smith@techcorp.com".
 The lead's email address.
-*   **Phone:** E.g. "+1-555-0101".
+*   **Phone:** E.g. "+65 8766 2834".
 The lead's phone number.
-Currently all North American numbers as per provided data.
+All Singaporean numbers as requested
 *   **Industry:** E.g. "Technology".
 The industry the lead's company operates in.
 *   **LeadSource:** E.g. "Website".
 How the lead was acquired (e.g., Website, Trade Show, Referral, LinkedIn, Email Campaign).
-*   **Status:** E.g. "New".
+*   **Status:** E.g. "Open".
 The current stage of the lead in the sales process.
-Scope: "New", "Contacted", "Qualified", "Proposal Sent", "Closed Won", "Closed Lost".
+Scope: "Open", "Converted"
 *   **Rating:** E.g. "Hot".
 A measure of the lead's potential value.
 Scope: "Hot", "Warm", "Cold".
-*   **EstimatedValue:** E.g. 75000.
+*   **EstimatedValue:** E.g. 30,000.
 The estimated monetary value of the potential deal.
+Scope: between 8,000 to 60,000
 *   **EstimatedCloseDate:** E.g. "2025-06-30".
 The estimated date when the deal is expected to close.
 *   **CreatedOn:** E.g. "2025-01-15".
 The date when the lead record was created.
 *   **ModifiedOn:** E.g. "2025-01-15".
 The date when the lead record was last modified.